Lima is a sprawling city with a variety of public transport, but walking is also an option on the coast. Antonio Salinas L/Getty Images

 One of the first observations a traveler will make about Lima's public transportation is the sheer variety of buses.
 Size, shape, color, model, and smoke emission are all variables here.

 Considering the high accident rate and risk of pick-pockets, leave the small, usually white vans known as combis or colectivos to the locals.
 Slightly safer are the large, school-bus-sized buses, which come in myriad colors.
-They are painted with street names that signify their distinct routes.
+These are painted with street names that signify their distinct routes.

 Though bus stops throughout the city are marked (look for blue signs that read paradero), there is no set bus schedule, nor maps dictating the routes of these buses.
 In other words, you will constantly have to ask locals which bus to get on, when to get off, and how much to pay.

 The four available routes stretch from Barranco to the easternmost district of Rimac and can be found on the website, along with designated bus stops.
-To board, wait in line and have your coins at the ready to pay the flat fee of S1.50 (US$0.40).
+To board, wait in line and have your coins at the ready to pay the flat fee of around S1.50 (US$0.40).

 Unfortunately, the safer the bus system, the longer it takes to get from point A to point B. If you are in a hurry, take an alternative to the bus.

-Hop between districts on the Metropolitano
+Hop between disparate districts on the Metropolitano

 The first of its kind in Peru, the metro is a fleet of bi-articulated buses that run along the Paseo de la Republica expressway in its own designated lane – a great option for those based in districts such as Barranco or Miraflores who want to get to the historic center.

-Splurge on a taxi once in a while
+You might want to splurge on a taxi once in a while

 Taxi is by far the most expensive way to get around Lima but it can be good for traveling between districts.
 There are a lot of unlicensed taxis in the city.
 Official cabs should have a rectangular authorization sticker with the word SETAME on the upper left corner of the windshield.
 They may have yellow paint, too.

-Lima’s taxis don't have meters, so always negotiate a fare before getting in.
+Lima’s taxis don't use meters, so always negotiate a fare before getting in.
 Better still, opt for a rideshare app like Uber or Cabify.
 Undesignated and private taxis tend to increase their fares for tourists.

-Explore on foot along the malécon
+You can explore by foot (or bicycle) along the malécon

 As the second-largest desert capital in the world after Cairo, Lima doesn’t sound pedestrian-friendly.
 However, travelers tend to only visit a handful of districts that neighbor one another, which are linked by the scenic coastal pathway known as the malecón.